2025-ilaria/project-/methodology.md

 The main goal of ArCo is to transform the vast catalog of Italian cultural heritage into a machine-readable, interoperable, and reusable knowledge graph.

-In short, the ArCo Knowledge Graph is the largest open knowledge graph on Italian cultural heritage, designed to make cultural data FAIR (Findable, Accessible, Interoperable, Reusable) and to support semantic enrichment, AI-based analysis, and innovative digital services.

 ---

 **ArCo SPARQL** refers to the SPARQL endpoint of the ArCo knowledge graph.
 It is the official query service that allows users to interrogate and retrieve data from ArCo using the SPARQL query language (the W3C standard for querying RDF data).